pgmarco11/event-speakers-videos/README.md

 # tribe-event-videos-speakers
-Add Speakers and Videos to the Event Calendar Plugin
+Legacy plugin to Add Speakers and Videos to the Event Calendar Plugin